ewine-project/SUMO_optimization/README.md

 # SUrrogate MOdeling (SUMO) optimization

-Many wireless networks that do exist today are difficult to be characterized in mathematical terms and thus we usually treat them as black box systems.
-Finding the optimum settings of a black box system is usually carried out by exhaustively searching the design space and selecting the optimum settings.
+Many wireless networks that do exist today are difficult to characterize in mathematical terms and thus we usually treat them as black-box systems.
+Finding the optimum settings of a black-box system is usually carried out by exhaustively searching the design space and selecting the optimum settings.
 In wireless networks, however, exhaustive searching is almost impossible since experimentation is an expensive operation.
 This mainly accounts to orchestration overheads, network delays and control plane unresponsiveness.
 To this end, one relies on optimization techniques to find the optimum design settings of wireless solutions.
 From a general perspective, optimization tools work in a search and concur principle.
-During the searching phase, also called exploration phase, they search the design space to get an overall view of the black box system.
+During the searching phase, also called exploration phase, they search the design space to get an overall view of the black-box system.
 Later, they concur a specific region of the design space and exploit the optimum design parameters.
 Now speaking of optimization tools, there exist wide verities of them specifically tuned for different problem types.
-Here we will use the [SUrrogate MOdeling (SUMO)](http://sumo.intec.ugent.be/SUMO) toolbox for solving complex black box wireless problems.
+Here we will look at the [SUrrogate MOdeling (SUMO)](http://sumo.intec.ugent.be/SUMO) toolbox for solving complex wireless network problems.

 ![SUMO toolbox](figures/Metamodel-generation.png)

 *Figure 1.
 SUMO toolbox: Source, requirements and metamodel creation*

-A complete tutorial about the principles of the SUMO toolbox is out of the scope of this tutorial and hence readers are advised to look the reference https://dl.acm.org/citation.cfm?id=1859919 for the details.
+A complete tutorial about the principles of the SUMO toolbox is out of the scope of this tutorial and hence readers are advised to refer https://dl.acm.org/citation.cfm?id=1859919 for the details.

 ## SUMO toolbox